itsAndy01/itsAndy01/README.md

 - 👋 Hi, I’m Andrea Arce
 - 👀 I’m passionate about Fintech
-- 🌱 I’m currently learning more about databases
+- 🌱 I’m currently learning more about swift and UIX design
-- 💞️ I’m looking to collaborate on anything fintech or anything that forces me to challenge myself
+- 💞️ I am currently building on APR